broxus/octusbridge-solana-docs/programs/token_proxy.md

 ## Deploy

-There is an issue with `Root token` account and `Vault` account.
-They can not be made as PDA via `SPL token` program.
-So they must be deployed first, then, after `Token proxy` program is deployed, the ownership of the `Root token` account or the `Vault` account must be transferred to `Token proxy` program.
+`Root token` account and `Vault` account must be made as PDA via `SPL token` program.
-It is manual operation and one shouldn't forget about it!

 Another important notice here is that `Token proxy` program must be deployed after `Round loader` program, because `Token proxy` uses it to derive relays round account address.

 ## Start

 In order to start working `Token proxy` must be initialized.
-Here is two options: to use vault and to use token root.
+Here is two options: to use vault and to use token root (`Mint` in `Solana` vocabulary).
 It depends on what kind of token this proxy needs to maintain.
 In case of `Everscale` token, it works with `Token root` account, so its address must be stored in `Settings` account.
 In case of `Solana` token, it uses `Vault` account.

 ### Settings account